 North American hazardous locations are catagorised in divisions rather than zones.
 As stated above IEC60079 and IEEE515 are being harmonised as a dual-logo standard.
-Therefore Heat Trace's product approvals cater for divisions as well as zone locations.
+Therefore Heat Trace's product approvals cater for divisions

 Gas Groups

 Gas groups relevant to heat tracing in hazardous locations are:-